ElOceanografo/APESExamples/README.md

 include("fish_krill_simulation/fish_krill.jl")
 ```

-Note that the Aleutian narrowband and Barnabas broadband examples will attempt to use all available cores on your machine and will take on the order of an hour to run, depending on you computer's speed and number of processors.
+Note that the Aleutian narrowband and Barnabas broadband examples will attempt to use all available cores on your machine and will take on the order of an 1-2 hours to run, depending on you computer's speed and number of processors.